Q//How does the FabLab Luxembourg work?

 Q// Is it possible to visit the FabLab?

-A// Yes! during the ‘open access’ afternoons, Tuesdays & Thursdays from 2:00pm to 7:00pm.
+A// Yes!
+During the Open Access.
 Please check out our calendar before visiting us.
 Sometimes the lab is closed for maintenance, external activities or holidays.

 Q// Should we or can we bring the equipment?